ASPires Project. Workshop in Skopje

 ASPires Project.
 Introduction.
 Workshop in Bansko, Bulgaria

-On November 9, 2018 in the town of Bansko, Bulgaria was held the third specialized seminar for the end users of the project ASPires.
+On November 9, 2018 in the town of Bansko, Bulgaria the third specialized seminar for the end users of the project ASPires was held.

 The purpose of the seminar was to disclose the results achieved by the project.